‘General Hospital’ Teases The Moment Ava Realizes Her Fiance Is Actually Ryan Chamberlain

 Everyone in Port Charles is finally getting a clue that Ryan Chamberlain is alive.
 This week on General Hospital is the beginning of the end for the serial killer who has fooled everyone he has come into contact with.
 People are realizing that this guy is not Kevin Collins.
 Ava Jerome will be the last one to get a clue on what is happening, but it may be too late.

-A brand new General Hospital preview clip has just been revealed and it shows that the downfall of Ryan Chamberlain is expected to be going out with a bang, or a plunge that is.
-A spoiler that was put out by SheKnows Soaps teases that Ava will soon go head over heels for Ryan.
+A brand new General Hospital preview clip has just been revealed, and it shows that the downfall of Ryan Chamberlain is expected to be going out with a bang, or a plunge, that is.
+A spoiler that was put out by SheKnows Soaps teases that Ava will soon fall head over heels for Ryan.
 One thing to note is that it doesn’t say “Kevin” this time.
 Fans will now know the circumstances surrounding this spoiler when Ava falls hard for Ryan.

 The moment that Ava realizes that something is very, very wrong is coming up in a matter of days.
 The first clue comes when Ava hears something unusual coming from the trunk of the car.
 The clip quickly shows the moment that Ava finds Carly all tied up in the trunk with a gash on her head.
 She is heard saying, “Oh my God, what is happening?”